invertase/firebase-extensions/extensions/firestore-record-acknowledgments/POSTINSTALL.md

 When it’s time to update a notice, for example when additional user preferences are required, create a new notice document with the same `type` of the existing notice you wish to update.

-When the notice is retrieved, a new notice document will be returned with no user acknowledgement, allowing users to acknowledge the newer notice.
+When the notice is retrieved, a new notice document will be returned with no acknowledgment, allowing users to acknowledge the newer notice.

 ### Monitoring